 - Cover your lesions with bandaids or clothing.
 If you are in pain or need to tips for managing symptoms visit our home care page.

 - Find testing as soon as possible at your nearest public health clinic, primary care provider, or sexual health clinic.
-Call ahead and tell them you may be having symptoms of Monkeypox and would like testing.
-If you would like assistance with making that call please email us at email@example.com or call or text us at: 612-424-2231.
+Call ahead and tell them you may be having symptoms of mpox and would like testing.
+If you would like assistance with making that call please email us at firstname.lastname@example.org or call or text us at: 612-424-2231.